6 Things You Need To Start a Small Business

 Even the best small business can fail if it doesn’t account for customer acquisition.
 Before you open your doors or begin operations, develop a marketing strategy that will allow your company to find prospects and convert them into customers.
 There are a variety of ways you can market your small business to the public.
 Create an engaging website that showcases your small business’s strategies, team members, mission, products, and contact information.
 Run online advertisements across search engines or social media platforms, to help introduce your small business to new eyes.

-Different types of customers behave in different ways.
+Different types of customers behave in different ways at different stages of the marketing and sales funnels.
 Your marketing plan should also account for the type of customers you want to engage.
 Take the time to identify how your ideal customers operate — their buying habits and frequencies, the websites and social media platforms they prefer, and the causes they're passionate about.
 When creating marketing materials, try to parallel the language your ideal customers use.
 If your customers are retired, they might have enough time on their hands to read your entire blog.
 However, young customers typically respond better to shortened messaging and some sort of supportive image, video, or other media.

 If you can align your mission and marketing with your customer's preferences, you’ll have a better chance of finding success in your market.
 Consider supporting a cause your customers believe in, or donating a portion of your proceeds to a charity that resonates with your buyers.